Autoregression vs Diffusion - Understanding Sampling via Optimal Transport

 Autoregression vs. Diffusion

 Autoregression keeps an exact sequential sampler and exact likelihood factorization, but pays for it with an ordering bias.
-Unconstrained transport is geometrically better aligned with the symmetric quadratic cost, but it must be learned numerically.
+Unconstrained transport removes that coordinate-ordering constraint and can target the symmetric quadratic geometry, but the map or flow has to be learned numerically.

 Two 2D pictures help keep the distinction straight.
 First, we compare two exact continuous maps at the population-law level: same source law, same target law, different map.
 Then we pass to a finite-sample discretization of those same laws: one frozen source cloud, one frozen target cloud, and two couplings on the same cached point set.